 The Word [logos] became flesh, and lived among us.
 We saw his glory, such glory as of the one and only Son of the Father, full of grace and truth. – John 1:14

 The narrative in the first chapter of John speaks of the word [logos] in the beginning and that this 'word' became flesh.
-Trinitarians consider the 'word' to be a person before it became another person that became the incarnation of God in the flesh becoming fully God and fully man at the same time in hypostatic union of the godhead in three persons.
+Trinitarians consider the 'word' to be a person before it became another person that became the incarnation of God in the flesh becoming fully God and fully man at the same time in hypostatic union of a Trinity of three persons as one God.

 We have to ask ourselves, do any of these things mean a person?